 HAHA!
 Awesome!
 Now take a break, go run, eat some fruits and come back.
-Last part of the animation development process ahead!
+The last part of the animation development process is ahead!

 Step 3: Add rotation logic to the plane OnSelect()

-Now we need to combine above rotation animation with the whole plain movement.
+Now we need to combine the above rotation animation with the whole plain movement.

-Open up your plane’s OnSelect() function to remind you its logic: near-edge behavior, move and bounce logic.
-Now we want following changes to take place:
+Open up your plane’s OnSelect() function to remind you of its logic: near-edge behavior, move and bounce logic.
+Now we want the following changes to take place: